Compare Financial Tools

 Ease of use

-RightCapital: Most users reach proficiency in ~4 hours.
-The interface is intuitive, and data entry is streamlined with smart defaults and guided workflows.
+RightCapital: Typically faster to learn and adopt.
+The interface is modern, and data entry is streamlined with guided workflows.

 Winner: RightCapital for speed to value. eMoney if you need the depth.